-You’ll spot a gossiping culprit everywhere: they’ll be chatting near the water cooler, they’ll walk around during lunch, trying to ‘fish’ for interesting stories and they’ll frequently share juicy office news.
-They’ll interrupt their coworkers, without knocking on the door, simply to ask about their vacation plans.
+You’ll spot a gossiping culprit everywhere: they’ll be chatting near the water cooler, they’ll walk around during lunch, trying to ‘fish’ for exciting stories, and they’ll frequently share juicy office news.
+They’ll interrupt their coworkers without knocking on the door to ask about their vacation plans.

 So, to avoid this, don’t squeeze your employees into cubicles, wishing for minimum contact.
 On the contrary, make sure your employees have enough time to interact with each other during lunch or after-work events.